-Born with cellular phones in their hands, Generation Z (or Gen Z) also known as Zoomers; have always walked parallel to technological advancements at each step.
+Born with smartphones in their hands, Generation Z (or Gen Z) also known as Zoomers; have always walked parallel to technological advancements at each step.
 With the advent of social media and newer cybernetics, networking has become more accessible and more broadly scoped.

 As the young generation is all set to enter the pandemic-struck workforce, the pressure on them to excel in their new roles is at an all-time high.
 In order to survive and thrive in this highly dynamic world, they need to revamp their social networking methods.